muzammilar/geometric-shapes/README.md

 # geometric-shapes
 An example of gRPC Servers and multi-lingual clients.
-A basic golang gRPC example (with server certificates).
+A basic golang gRPC example with server certificates (in development) and metrics (in development).

 ```sh
 ## Step 1: (Can be skipped) (one time)